 There is no science behind our madness for food.
 I enroll in a lot of cooking classes because I enjoy learning from the experts.
 When Alan learned of the efficiency in using the Big Green Egg, he was hooked.
 Being a history buff, he loved the romance of frying chicken and baking pies on a Wood Cook Stove.

 Coincidentally, both of us, within separate households, began cooking in our teenage years.
 Alan’s mother only cooked one meal on Sunday and everyone had to forage the rest of the day.
 So began his days of putting yummy ingredients together and enticing his siblings and parents with aromas from the kitchen.

-Alan and I are not the fast food type, so we cooked dinners every night and our children grew up sitting at a table, without TV, in an actual dining room with a table of plates and eating utensils and serving platters and bowls filled to their rims.
+Alan and I are not the fast food type, so we cook dinners every night and our children grew up sitting at a table, without TV, in an actual dining room with a table of plates and eating utensils, serving platters and bowls filled to their rims.
 Much conversation took place at the table.
 This is where we quietly observed and learned all that was going on in their lives.